Rongoā Māori Services at Haerenga Hauora

 What is Mirimiri?

-Mirimiri is a gentle yet powerful Māori healing practice that works to energise and invigorate the body.
+Mirimiri bodywork is a traditional Māori healing practice that rebalances, restores function and releases deeply-held tension in the body, through agitation of tissue, muscle, bone, blood and fluids.
+It is a gentle yet powerful Māori healing practice that works to energise and invigorate the body.
 It clears burdens, stress, and emotional blockages while promoting deep relaxation and alignment.

 What to Expect in sessions